 These should be emailed to email@example.com at CP Viability.

 The applicant will then submit an Affordable Housing Statement and the full financial appraisal to the Council, along with a copy of the covering letter sent to CP Viability.
-All of these documents are required to valid the application.
-Please note that the financial appraisal will be treated as confidential by the Council.
+All of these documents are required to validate the application.

 The applicant will then make an upfront payment to the Planning Service before CP Viability will commence an assessment of the appraisal.
 To avoid delay, payment can be arranged over the phone (0114 273 4218), by BACS transfer or direct debit.